Chapman, Charles, House

 In the 20th century, Blue Earth County continued to thrive and adapt to changing times.
 Advances in technology and transportation further bolstered its economy.
 The county is home to Minnesota State University, which was established in Mankato in 1868 and has been a major influence on the region.
 Today, Blue Earth County is a vibrant and diverse community, known for its natural beauty, historical significance, and strong sense of community.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Blue Earth County, Minnesota.
+This timeline provides a concise overview of the key events in the history of Blue Earth County, Minnesota.

 • 1853: Blue Earth County is established as one of the original nine counties in Minnesota.